CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-6.md

 > **Tip:** [Part 1](/blog/azure-arc-for-apps-part-1) is a pre-requisite to working through this blog post, if you plan to get hands on.
 As noted above, an Azure Arc enabled Kubernetes cluster is a pre-requisite in the scenario we're walking through.
 >
-> **Note:** Parts 2, 3, 5 and 5 are not pre-requisites to completing this blog post if you are following along and completing the series.
+> **Note:** Parts 2, 3, 4 and 5 are not pre-requisites to completing this blog post if you are following along and completing the series.

 ## What is Event Grid?

 Before we talk about Event Grid on Kubernetes with Azure Arc, it's worth us understanding the idea behind Event Grid.
 Event Grid is an event broker and is commonly used to integrate different services in an event-driven architecture.

-In the past, you may have had consumers of a services in a loop, either polling or seeking for changes and to take action.
+In the past, you may have had consumers of services in a loop, either polling or seeking for changes to take action.
 Event-driven architectures are different.
-Event-driven programming (sometimes known as reactive programming), allows us to react to the events as they occur.
-This event-driven approach can be very common in the popular microservices architecture pattern.
+Event-driven architectures (sometimes known as event-driven programming or reactive programming), allows us to react to the events as they occur.
+This approach can be very common in the popular microservices architecture pattern.

-> **Tip:** It's important to understand the difference between a message and an event in this context.
-An event is a notification of a state change.
+> **Tip:** It's important to understand the difference between a message and an event.
+>
+> An event is a notification of a state change.
 Imagine this like a broadcast saying, "Hey, I just published this new file!".
 You don't typically have any expectations on whether anyone is listening (or what they'll do with that information).
 The event will contain lightweight information about what happened.
 >
 > Conversely, messages contain the entire payload of information.
 When a message is sent, typically the publisher expects the consumer to do something with that information.
 For example, analysing the contents of the message and saving the analysis to an end-location.

-The above definition of messages/events is important, as event Grid operates using a publish / subscriber model.
-It has no understanding of the upstream source that is generating / sending the events.
+The above definition of messages / events is important to understand.
+Event Grid operates using a publish / subscriber model and has no understanding of the upstream source that is generating / sending the events.

-We'll be using a few terms throughout this blog post -
+We'll be using a few terms consistently throughout this blog post -

 * **Event publisher** - The entity that sends events to Event Grid
-* **Topic** - An input channel used by an event publisher to send events to Event Grid.
+* **Event Topic** - An input channel used by an event publisher to send events to Event Grid.
 * **Event subscription** - An Event Grid resource that contains settings on filtering and routing events to a destination (i.e. an event subscriber or event handler).
   * **Note:** Not all events need to be delivered to all subscribers.
 * **Event subscriber** (Sometimes referred to as an **Event handler**) -  An entity that is listening to an Event Subscription for events and takes action by reacting to those events.